-University Professor of Social Policy, Law, and Women's Studies
+University Professor of Social Policy, Law, and Women's, Gender and Sexuality Studies

 Hill’s latest book is Reimagining Equality: Stories of Gender, Race and Finding Home (Beacon Press, 2011) combines the study of commercial and anti-discrimination law with an examination of culture and society to address the 2008 foreclosure crisis and its ongoing impact.

 - UC Merced Alice and Clifford Spendlove Prize in Social Justice, Diplomacy and Tolerance (2016)

 - Honorary Degree, Massachusetts College of Liberal Arts (2010)

 - Ford Hall Forum, First Amendment Award (2008)